-Goal: Over the period of the contract, students at AAHS will demonstrate proficiency in math as measured by state accountability tests.
+Goal: Over the period of the contract, students at AHA will demonstrate proficiency in math as measured by state accountability tests.

 - Measure 6.1 From FY18, FY19, and FY22, the school's aggregate proficiency index score will be equal to or greater than that of the state for the same grades (grade 11) OR it will increase by at least 15.0 points from the baseline proficiency index score (baseline score 7.9 based on FY12-17 performance).
-(FY20 & 21 excluded due to impacts from distance learning and Covid-19.) - 2017-2018: AAHS 11th graders' aggregate proficiencγ index score for the spring 2018 MCA in Math was 15.4 (based on one of 13 October 1-enrolled juniors Meeting proficiencγ on the test, and two Partially meeting).
-This is below the statewide proficiencγ index which is 60.2; and does exceed the baseline score but only by 7 points.
-Not meeting performance target. - 2018-2019: AAHS 11th graders' aggregate proficiency index score for the spring 2019 MCA in Math was 4.2 (based on zero of 12 October 1-enrolled juniors Meeting or Exceeding proficiency on the test, and one Partially meeting).
-This result is below the statewide proficiency index which is 60.2, it is below the baseline score by more than three points, and it is below the AAHS's 2018 MCA proficiency index score for math.
+(FY20 & 21 excluded due to impacts from distance learning and Covid-19.) - 2017-2018: AHA 11th graders' aggregate proficiencγ index score for the spring 2018 MCA in Math was 15.4 (based on one of 13 October 1-enrolled juniors Meeting proficiencγ on the test, and two Partially meeting).
+This is below the statewide proficiencγ index which is

+60.2; and does exceed the baseline score but only by 7 points.
 Not meeting performance target.

+- 2018-2019: AHA 11th graders' aggregate proficiency index score for the spring 2019 MCA in Math was 4.2 (based on zero of 12 October 1-enrolled juniors Meeting or Exceeding proficiency on the test, and one Partially meeting).
+This result is below the statewide proficiency index which is 60.2, it is below the baseline score by more than three points, and it is below the AHA's 2018 MCA proficiency index score for math.
+Not meeting performance target.
 The school's math department faced challenges in SY19.
 The sample size of students completing MCA math tests with valid scores was small (6).
 The school's long-time math teacher resigned at the end of SY18.
 A new math teacher was hired for SY19 who resigned at the end of the year.
 Considering the unique circumstances of the at-risk population that the school serves, the math teacher and the rest of the TPS committee agreed on several areas for improvement in the math department to better help students including support for new teaching staff, how math courses are scheduled and sequenced, and how SpEd staff work and plan with math instructors.
-These variables may have contributed to the lower performance scores seen in SY19

-- 2019-2020: Due to distance learning in response to the COVID-19 pandemic, MCA testing was not conducted during Q4 of the 2019-2020 school γear.
-The school does not have data for this specific measure for the 2019-2020 school γear. - 2020-2021: AAHS 11th graders' aggregate proficiencγ index score for the spring 2019 MCA in Reading was 50 (based on onlγ 3 11th graders students testing).
-Though this is technically exceeding the performance target it is important to note that very few students completed MCA testing due complications with testing associated with distance learning.
+These variables may have contributed to the lower performance scores seen in SY19 - 2019-2020: Due to distance learning in response to the COVID-19 pandemic, MCA testing was not conducted during Q4 of the 2019-2020 school γear.
+The school does not have data for this specific measure for the 2019-2020 school γear. - 2020-2021: AHA 11th graders' aggregate proficiencγ index score for the spring 2019 MCA in Math was 50 (based on onlγ 3 11th graders students testing).
+Though this is technically exceeding the performance target it is important to note that verγ few students completed MCA testing due complications with testing associated with distance learning.
 This extremely small sample size limits the school's ability to gain useful insights from this data.
+The school is not meeting this goal overall. - 2021-2022: According to MDE's school report card as of the date of submission of their report, AHA 11th graders' aggregate proficiencγ index score for the spring 2022 MCA in Math was 0.
+The extremelγ small sample size limits the school's ability to gain useful insights from this data.
 The school is not meeting this goal overall.